-I’m sticking with analogies here instead of going deep into technical terms—you can find those easily anywhere.
-I just enjoy looking at the world from different perspectives.
-It’s fascinating how many connections you can spot when you approach things from a new angle.
+I’ve decided to stick with analogies here instead of going deep into technical terms—you can find those easily anywhere, because I enjoy looking at the world from different perspectives.
+It’s fascinating how many connections you can make when you approach things from a new angle.

 Networks as buildings